EliasOPrado/data-centric-backend-project/ReadMe.md

 ### For the database:

-- Implement USER page;
+- Implement USER page;(done)
 - Implement Login and ```@login_required``` on its user page;
-- Find the way to place and retrive data in the templates;
+- Find the way to place and retrive data in the templates;(done)
-- use password encript pacages.
+- use password encript login.